utexas-air-fri/wifi_localization/README.md

 * Start the willmote drivers (wiimote wiimote_node.py)
 * Start the controller code

 The Ball following node requires a blob tracking driver.
-For our purposes, CMVision was used.
+For our purposes, [CMVision](https://github.com/dutchcheesehead/ROSMAV/tree/master/cmvision) was used.
 The colors.txt file in the root of the package contains the data for which blob it will follow.
-To adjust the color it will follow, edit this.
 To run this node:
-* Start the camera node
+* Start the ARDrone drivers (ardrone_autonomy ardrone_driver)
 * Start CMVision (ardrone_fly cmvision_blob_detector.launch)
 * Start the controller code